Report from the Mayor

 We’ve made much progress this year on three of our primary goals to Montpelier an even better community: improving our roads and sidewalks, completing major projects, and restraining tax growth.

-The FY 16 budget that the City Council preliminarily approved on January 7th would increase our tax rate by 2.2%.
-(Do you want to wait until Thursday’s meeting to have final number?)
+The FY 16 budget that the City Council preliminarily approved on January 7th would increase our tax rate by 2.5%.
 The budget preserves essential services while also increasing infrastructure spending by $166,000.
 With the passage of this budget, we will have seen total budget growth of 4% from FY 14-16, which is less than the rate of inflation during that time.